Penang Travel Blog – Things to do, see & eat in 3 days

 The Edison George Town

 Ever thought you could actually stay at a 112-year old Chinese mansion in Penang?
 The Edison George Town is one such restored heritage mansion that now serves as a boutique property for visitors.
 Located in the heart of George Town, this hotel embodies what Penang truly stands for – culture, heritage, and history.
 With its past steeped in history, The Edison makes for a gorgeous hotel that promises a unique accommodation experience in Penang.
-Its inspiring architecture, luxurious amenities, and warm hospitality makes it our favourite place to stay in Penang.
-If this sounds like your kind of accommodation, read about our complete experience of this heritage boutique property in Penang.
+Its inspiring architecture, luxurious amenities, and warm hospitality make it our favourite place to stay in Penang.
+If this sounds like your kind of accommodation, you can book a room here.

 Yeng Keng Hotel, George Town